 Our volunteers also provide maintenance and repair of medical devices (which often are donations by Swiss hospitals and doctors).

 The Use of Your Donations

 Founded in 2000 by Dr. med.
-Urs Lauper (former head physician at the Obstetrics Clinic of the University Hospital Zurich) and constituted as an association in 2003, the Swiss Laos Hospital Project now has over 100 members.
-It is supported by the Hospital Zollikerberg, the Obstetrics and Neonatology Clinics of the University Hospital Zurich and the Gynaecological Association of the Canton of Zurich.
+Urs Lauper (former head physician at the Obstetrics Clinic of the University Hospital Zurich) and constituted as an association in 2003, the Swiss Laos Hospital Project now has about 150 members.
+It is supported by the Obstetrics and Neonatology Clinics of the University Hospital Zurich and the Gynaecological Association of the Canton of Zurich.